wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/create-triggers-custom-connectors/includes/6-exercise-polling-trigger.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the trigger configuration section with values.](../media/trigger-configuration-section.png)](../media/trigger-configuration-section.png#lightbox)

-1. Select on the **Update connector** button located on the top of the screen and wait for the connector to be updated.
+1. Select the **Update connector** button located on the top of the screen and wait for the connector to be updated.

 ## Task 3: Testing the trigger